Undesirable/Disallowed Boston Terrier Colors

 Example of seal:

-This is an accepted and desirable color in the Boston Terrier.
+This is a well-bred Boston showing the accepted and desirable color of seal in the Boston Terrier.
 Seal is defined in the standard as "Seal appears black except it has a red cast when viewed in the sun or bright light".
 Note the two pictures below of the same dog - on the left when not in bright sun, she appears nearly black.
 On the right, see how the sun brings out the rich red cast when it shines on the coat.
 This is a true seal - NOT TO BE CONFUSED WITH RED.
 Note her black nose.

 Back to the Brindle Hill Chronological History Page.